A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose Purdia Capital if you want:

-Overall, Purdia Capital scores higher (68 vs 65) on our trader-friendliness index.
-Key advantages: fewer trading restrictions, more lenient consistency rules.
+Overall, Purdia Capital scores higher (68 vs 60) on our trader-friendliness index.
+Key advantages: more forgiving drawdown rules, fewer trading restrictions, more lenient consistency rules.
 That said, Funded Futures Network wins on lower starting cost, faster path to funded.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.